 Traffic signal malfunctioning

-Learn More About New Traffic Control Devices Used in McKinney
+Learn More About Traffic Control Devices Used in McKinney

 SPUI at the Eldorado Parkway Interchange

-The name refers to the fact that all traffic turning left to or from U.S. 75 will be controlled from a single set of traffic signals located directly atop the bridge.
+SPUI refers to the fact that all traffic turning left to or from U.S. 75 is controlled from a single set of traffic signals located directly atop the bridge.
 This allows left-turning vehicles to turn simultaneously without crossing.
-See the video at the right.
 Drivers are encouraged to pay close attention to pavement markings, signs and signals as they travel through the intersection.

 There are three different traffic cycles:

 The first is for Eldorado Pkwy. through traffic that is not turning.

 The second is for traffic turning left from U.S. 75 onto Eldorado Pkwy.

 The third is for traffic turning left from Eldorado Pkwy. onto U.S. 75.